Shifting to Machine Supervision: Annotation-Efficient Semi and Self-Supervised Learning for Automatic Medical Image Segmentation and Classification: Conclusion

 \section{Conclusion}

-The primary focus of our experimental investigations revolved around two fundamental medical imaging tasks i.e, classification and segmentation.
-Significantly, our research findings indicate that the shift from a transfer-learning-based solely on supervised methodology to a machine-supervised framework, which we named S4MI (Self-Supervision and Semi-Supervisio for Medical Imaging) has generated encouraging outcomes.
-In classification, our empirical findings consistently demonstrate that self-supervised training performs better than the conventional supervised approach across Convolutional Neural Network (CNN) and Transformer models.
+The primary focus of our experimental investigations revolved around two fundamental medical imaging tasks: classification and segmentation.
+Significantly, our findings from employing the S4MI (Self-Supervision and Semi-Supervision for Medical Imaging) framework indicate a promising shift away from traditional, purely transfer-learning-based supervised methodologies.
+Specifically, in the realm of classification, our empirical evidence consistently shows that self-supervised training within the S4MI framework outperforms conventional supervised approaches across both Convolutional Neural Network (CNN) and Transformer models.

-Moreover, in the comparative analysis of the two self-supervised techniques.
-CASS demonstrates superiority by exhibiting enhanced performance in nearly all scenarios compared to DINO.
+Moreover, in the comparative analysis of the two self-supervised techniques, CASS demonstrates superiority by exhibiting enhanced performance in nearly all scenarios compared to DINO.
 Utilizing reduced supervision in segmentation has yielded favorable outcomes.
-Specifically, applying the Semi-supervised approach, as outlined in \cite{luo2021ctbct}, has resulted in notable enhancements in performance across all label fractions for the three datasets under consideration.
+Specifically, applying the semi-supervised approach, as outlined in \cite{luo2021ctbct}, has resulted in notable enhancements in performance across all label fractions for the three datasets under consideration.

 A notable inference emerged from our investigation, wherein the complete elimination of supervisory signals through the utilization of unsupervised algorithms resulted in comparable performance solely in the context of the dermatomyositis dataset when compared to architectures with 10\% supervision, an observation that underscores the inherent capacity of unsupervised methodologies in distinct contextual situations.